Clique number of tournaments: Introduction

 In this paper, we only consider \emph{graphs} or \emph{directed graphs} (\emph{digraphs} in short) with no loops, no parallel edges or arcs nor anti-parallel arcs (in particular our digraphs contain no cycle of length $2$).

 Given an undirected graph $G$, we denote by $\omega(G)$ the size of a maximum clique of $G$ and by $\chi(G)$ its chromatic number.
-Given a digraph $G$, we denote by $\dic(G)$ its {\em dichromatic number}, that is the minimum integer $k$ such that the set of vertices of $G$ can be partitioned into $k$ acyclic subdigraphs.
+Given a digraph $D$, we denote by $\dic(D)$ its {\em dichromatic number}, that is the minimum integer $k$ such that the set of vertices of $D$ can be partitioned into $k$ acyclic subdigraphs.

+The dichromatic number was first introduced by Neumann-Lara~\cite{NL82} in 1982 and rediscovered by Mohar~\cite{M03} 20 years later.
+It is easy to see that for any undirected graph $G$, the \textit{symmetric digraph} $\olra G$ obtained from $G$ by replacing each edge by a digon satisfies $\chi(G) = \dic(\olra G)$.
+This simple fact permits generalizing results on the chromatic number of undirected graphs to digraphs via the dichromatic number.
+Such results have (recently) been found in various areas of graph colouring such as extremal graph theory~\cite{BBSS20, HK15, KS20}, algebraic graph theory~\cite{M10}, substructure forced by large dichromatic number~\cite{AAC21, ACN21, ACL19, hero,GSS20, HLNT19, S21}, list dichromatic number~\cite{BHL18, HM11}, dicolouring digraphs on surfaces~\cite{AHKR21, LM17, S19}, flow theory~\cite{H17, KV12}, links between dichromatic number and girth~\cite{HM12, S20}, complexity~\cite{HLM21}.

 Relations between the chromatic number and the clique number of a graph have been studied for decades in structural graph theory.
-The goal of this paper is to introduce a notion of clique number for digraphs, that would be a lower bound for the dichromatic number as in the undirected case, and start to investigate its relation with the dichromatic number.
+The goal of this paper is to introduce a notion of clique number for digraphs, that would generalise the clique number of undirected graphs, and start to investigate its relation with the dichromatic number.

+Before introducing our notion we point out that a natural way to define the clique number of a digraph $D$ is to set it as the size of a maximum symmetric clique of $D$.
+With this definition, it is clear that the clique number of a symmetric digraph $\olra G$ is the same as the clique number of $G$.
+This notion has been investigated in~\cite{perfect_digraphs}, where a generalisation of perfect graphs is considered.
+Anyway, this definition has the caveat that any oriented graph has clique number one.

-Given a digraph $D$, and a total order $\prec$ on $V(D)$, we denote $D^{\prec}$ the (undirected) graph with vertex set $V(D)$ and edge $uv$ if $u\prec v$ and $vu\in A(D)$.
-We call it the \emph{backedge graph} of $D$ with respect to $\prec$.
-It is straightforward that every independent set of $D^{\prec}$ induces an acyclic digraph.
+Given a digraph $D$, and a total ordering $\prec$ on $V(D)$, we denote $D^{\prec}$ the (undirected) graph with vertex set $V(D)$ and edge $uv$ if $u\prec v$ and $vu\in A(D)$.
+From now on, whenever we refer to an ordering of the vertices of a (di)graph, we will assume it to be a total ordering and will simply refer to it as an ordering.
+We call $D^{\prec}$ the \emph{backedge graph} of $D$ with respect to $\prec$.
+It is straightforward that every independent set of $D^{\prec}$ induces an acyclic subdigraph of $D$.
 As a consequence, we have that $\dic(D) \le \chi(D^{\prec})$.
 Conversely, by taking an ordering built from a $\dic(D)$-dicolouring, that is taking colour classes one after the other, and ordering each colour class in a topological ordering, we get that:

 This gives an alternative definition for the dichromatic number, which naturally leads to the following definition of the \emph{clique number of a digraph}\footnote{This definition was introduced during a discussion between the authors and St\'ephan Thomass\'e in Sète during the \href{https://project.inria.fr/anrdigraphs/meetings/}{fifth ANR Digraphs meeting}.}